stride3d/stride-docs/en/manual/particles/initializers.md

 | Property                    | Description
 |-----------------------------|-------------
 | Seed offset                 | This is used for random numbers.
-Set it to the same value to force the direction to be coupled with other other particle fields which have 3 properties (x, Y, Z), like position for example.
+Set it to the same value to force the direction to be coupled with other particle fields which have 3 properties (X, Y, Z), like position for example.
 Make them different to force the velocity to be unique and independent from other fields.
 | Direction min               | Left lower back corner for the box
 | Direction max               | Right upper front corner for the box